unconst/BitTensor/README.md

   <p align="center"> _Global Objective_ = G = min Σ Si ◦ Li .
 (2) </p>

 ### Attribution
 We wish to mint new tokens to components in-proportion to their contribution optimizing the _Global Objective_.
-We answer this by asking what it would cost, in terms of loss, to prune that from the network.
+We answer this by asking what it would cost, in terms of loss, to prune each node from the network.

 <p align="center"> ∆Lj = the change in global objective w.r.t removal of single component j. </p>